SevenOutman/vue-aplayer/README.md

 A Vue 2.x component of easy-to-config music players with controls.

 > ### Update
-> This package will be completely rewritten in a short time, make sure to keep an eye on it. :)
+> This package will be completely rewritten in a short time.
+>
+> I'm gonna make it an vue implementation of APlayer, not just a wrapper anymore.
+>
+> Make sure to keep an eye on it. :)

 ### Introduction